What You Need to Know About Government Property Inspector or Investigator

 - Esri ArcGIS

-How Long Does it Take to Become a Government Property Inspector or Investigator?
+What work experience do I need to become a Government Property Inspector or Investigator?

 The table below shows the approximate number of Government Property Inspectors and Investigators employed by various industries.